 It should be noted that the uncertainty that grew after the release of the album "The Eternal Idol" together with the fact that the band was thrown out of the Vertigo company, led the singer Tony Martin to take a break from Black Sabbath and join the Forcefield supergroup that included drummer Cozy Powell.

-Other great songs are "When Death Calls" which features Brian May guitar solo and the semi-ballad "Nightwing" in which Iommi makes a nostalgic use of classical guitar.
+Other great songs are "When Death Calls" which features Brian May's guitar solo and the semi-ballad "Nightwing" in which Iommi makes a nostalgic use of classical guitar.

-On the other hand, you can find light, rhythmic and 80's compatible metal songs, such as "Black Moon" written while Ray Gillan was still the singer.
+On the other hand, you can find light, rhythmic, and 80's compatible metal songs, such as "Black Moon" written while Ray Gillan was still the singer.
 This song was released as a b-side for the single "The Eternal Idol" from the previous album, but re-recorded for this album.
-The song "Call of the Wild" Which was supposed to be called "Hero", but it's name was changed at the last minute due to the fact that Ozzy's album "No Rest for the Wicked" which came out shortly before, included a song of the same name, abd of course "Devil & Daughter" originally called "Devil's Daughter" also changed at the last minute for exactly the same reason.
-These songs are are all enjoying the minimalist but definitely enriching playing of keyboardist Geoff Nicholls.
+The song "Call of the Wild" Which was supposed to be called "Hero", but its name was changed at the last minute because Ozzy's album "No Rest for the Wicked" which came out shortly before, included a song of the same name, and of course "Devil & Daughter" originally called "Devil's Daughter" also changed at the last minute for exactly the same reason.
+These songs are all enjoying the minimalist but definitely enriching playing of keyboardist Geoff Nicholls.

-Since the band's albums during the Martin era do not appear on Spotify, here is link for YouTube:
+Since the band's albums during the Martin era do not appear on Spotify, here is a link to YouTube: